hugopl/gi-crystal/README.md

 ## Memory Management ❤️‍🔥️

-Crystal is garbage collected, you create objects and have faith that the GC will free them at some point while GLib uses reference count, the clash of these two approaches of how to deal with memory management can't end up in something beautiful without corner cases, etc... but we try our best to reduce the mess.
+Crystal is a garbage collected language, you create objects and have faith that the GC will free them at some point in time, while on the other hand GLib uses reference count, the clash of these two approaches of how to deal with memory management can't end up in something beautiful without corner cases, etc... but we try our best to reduce the mess.

 The basic rules are: